zimolzak/Mulder-quote-generator/Readme.md

     python bot.py
     python -u bot.py > log.txt &

+    # and then echo 123.. > pid.txt I guess, for sysadmin-webapp

 Example of one of the more comprehensible quotes generated: "My belief is revealed to be a lie, even though the existence of extraterrestrial life has become the truth."